-For example, in the Songs tab you’ll find playlists of songs in a wide range of genres and techniques, all organised by difficulty level.
+For example, use the song search feature to find song covering a wide range of genres and techniques, all organised by difficulty level.
 This makes it easy to supplement your existing syllabus, and provide plenty of great content for say an intermediate player, or a beginner who needs extra practice.

 Since all of this content is engagingly presented and gamified, teachers are telling us that their students practice much more regularly and with greater attention to detail than they would with a normal printed page.
 Also, while we did not expect this, what we have heard many times is that Yousician works like magic with students who might have difficulties concentrating or sitting still otherwise.
 In group lessons, the social aspect of playing together and going for points and stars at the same time seem to be very motivating.